benc-uk/k6-reporter/readme.md

 - The `default` theme was revised in v3 to be modern and cleaner, you can thank AI Claude Sonnet for the design work!
 It's also smarter in what values and columns it shows and is generally the best choice.
 - The `classic` theme is the original theme, and is still available if you prefer the chunky old style.
 - The `bootstrap` theme uses vanilla [Bootstrap 5](https://getbootstrap.com/) for styling and layout.
   - You can also use [Bootswatch](https://bootswatch.com/) themes for a different look and feel.
 To use a Bootswatch theme, set the theme option to `bootswatch:<name>`, where `<name>` is one of the available Bootswatch themes, e.g. `cerulean`, `cyborg`, `darkly`, etc. If no name is provided, it will default to `cerulean`.

-> NOTE: ALl themes other than `default` are considered legacy and will not be supported or get new features in future releases.
+> NOTE: All themes other than `default` are considered legacy and will not be supported or get new features in future releases.
 They are provided for backwards compatibility only.

 ## Multiple outputs